 Congratulations.
 If you are among those matched to a UBC medical residency program through CaRMS it’s time to start your first postgraduate year.

-To help ensure a smooth transition to residency, UBC is pleased to announce that starting in June 2017 all IMGs who are successful in obtaining a residency position in B.C. will participate in a week-and-a-half-long orientation hosted in Vancouver.
+To help ensure a smooth transition to residency, all IMGs who are successful in obtaining a residency position in B.C. will participate in a week-and-a-half-long orientation hosted in Vancouver, prior to the start of residency.

 Exposure to the Canadian healthcare system and clinical practice varies widely among International Medical Graduates.